RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-5-modifying-session-state.md

 ## Spoofing Role Session Names

-***Note:*** *The effect Implicit SAR had on Role Session Names was also mentioned in [this blog post](https://arkadiyt.com/2024/02/18/detecting-manual-aws-actions-an-update/#detecting-session-name-bypasses) by Arkadiy Tetelman which covers this behavior from an auditing perspective.*
+***Note:*** *The effect Implicit SAR had on Role Session Names was also mentioned in [this blog post](https://arkadiyt.com/2024/02/18/detecting-manual-aws-actions-an-update/#detecting-session-name-bypasses) by Arkadiy Tetelman.
+This section covers the same general issue with a few examples.*

 Session role names, by default, are arbitrary values chosen by users when a role is first assumed.
 The [sts:RoleSessionName](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_iam-condition-keys.html#ck_rolesessionname) IAM condition is intended to restrict the naming of individual IAM role sessions to track access in CloudTrail.

-**However, for Roles affected by Implicit SAR, it was not possible to rely on `sts:RoleSessionName` in any way.** This is because the `sts:RoleSessionName` attribute can only be used by trust policies, which were ignored during Implicit SAR.
+However, for Roles affected by Implicit SAR, it was not possible to reliably depend on `sts:RoleSessionName`.
+This is because the `sts:RoleSessionName` attribute can only be used by trust policies, which were ignored during Implicit SAR.

 In this section, we'll show how the configuration described in the [AWS blog post on sts:RoleSessionName](https://aws.amazon.com/blogs/security/easily-control-naming-individual-iam-role-sessions/), could not be used for accurately tracking identity when a role was affected by Implicit SAR.